DHTMLX/docs-spreadsheet/docs/api/spreadsheet_formats_config.md

 [Number formatting](number_formatting.md#formats-customization)

+@changelog:
+- The "Date" format has been added in v4.2.
-@changelog: The "Text" format has been appeared in v4.0.
+- The "Text" format has been added in v4.0.